As media revenue struggles, subscription startups see growth – TechCrunch

 The COVID-19 pandemic hasn’t been a friend to the media business.
 Its economic impacts slashed advertising budgets, diminishing a key revenue plank for many publications.
 The results of falling ad spend have been felt across the industry, with a wave of layoffs hitting publications large and small, niche and general.

-The Exchange explores startups, markets, and money.
+The Exchange explores startups, markets and money.
 You can read it every morning on Extra Crunch, and now you can receive it in your inbox.
 Sign up for The Exchange newsletter, which drops every Friday starting July 24.

 Other forms of publisher income, like events, have also been reduced.
 But the pain of 2020’s media downturn hasn’t been felt equally in the industry.
 Publications that had built subscription revenue bases were in a better position to weather declines in other media incomes than peers who hadn’t; revenue diversification can provide real shelter when the economy rapidly shifts.